JSM333/Medical-Insurance-Cost-Prediction/README.md

 # Medical-Insurance-Cost-Prediction
 Predicting medical insurance cost
-This is a medical nsurance cost prediction cost project.
+This is a medical insurance cost prediction cost project.
-I have used the LinearRegression model for the project The dataset file is availble at Kaggle through this link: https://www.kaggle.com/datasets/mirichoi0218/insurance
+I have used the LinearRegression model for the project The dataset file is available at Kaggle through this link: https://www.kaggle.com/datasets/mirichoi0218/insurance